Schedule an Appointment

 Established in Spring 2018, the Farm builds on the success of the Lewisburg Community Garden, an award-winning collaboration between Bucknell and the Lewisburg Borough that addresses food insecurity by growing organic produce for local hot meal programs and by offering growing space for community members.

-Weather permitting, volunteer at the Bucknell Farm Wednesdays and Saturdays.
-Wednesdays are anytime 4-7 p.m., April through October.
-(October hours are 3-6 p.m. due to earlier sunset.)
-Saturdays are 9 a.m.-Noon.
-Groups larger than 5 need to email email@example.com to coordinate a group volunteer session.
+Weather permitting, volunteer at the Bucknell Farm Wednesdays and Fridays, 4–7 p.m., Aug.
+24 through Nov.
+11. (October and November hours are 3–6 p.m. due to earlier sunset.)
+Groups larger than five need to email email@example.com to coordinate a group volunteer session.